 18. National Eat a Red Apple Day

 December 1st is celebrated annually as an Eat a Red Apple Day.
 The meaning of the day is to celebrate one of the healthiest fruits nature has to offer.
 You can celebrate this day by making an apple pie, drinking lots of apple juice, or making apple cider vinegar at home, as you can grab an apple and eat it.

 19. Pretend to Be a Time Traveler Day

-Has anyone asked "What are some weird holidays?"
+Has anyone asked, "What are some weird holidays?"
 New Year's Eve is not soon, but you already want to have fun?
 Then celebrate this strange but funny holiday.
 What to do on December 8th?
-Put on some armor and ask passers-by on the street: "What year is it?"
-Don't forget to watch everyone's favorite "Back to the Future" movie!
+Put on some armour and ask passers-by on the street: "What year is it?"
+Don't forget to watch everyone's favourite "Back to the Future" movie!

 20. A'phabet Day or No "L" Day

 Every year, December 25 is celebrated as A'phabet Day or No "L" Day.
 This day is designed to skip the "L" in all your correspondence and speech.
 The origins and purpose of this day are unknown.
 Avoid using "L" in everything you write and say today.
 Prohibit the use of any object that begins with the letter "L" in your home and workplace.
 This is really one of the strange holidays in December!